zazuu-hq/core-api-doc/README.md

 Contact [support@zazuu.co](mailto:support@zazuu.co) to have access to our full API reference

-# Steps to creating a transaction
+# Steps to initiating a transaction

 ## Step 1 - Subscribe to a Payout Partner